-- 1.1 The applicant seeks resource consent to undertake a three-lot environmental benefit subdivision of the application site, being legally described as Lot 8 DP 537061 (RT 892402), resulting in net site areas as follows:
+- 1.1 The applicant seeks resource consent to undertake a four-lot environmental benefit subdivision of the application site, being legally described as Lot 3, 11 DP 537061 (RT 892398), resulting in net site areas as follows:

-- 1.3109ha (Lot 1)
+- 6744m2 (Lot 1)

+- 9604m2 (Lot 2)

-- 4770m2 (Lot 2); and
+- 1.2504ha (Lot 3); and

-- 2.5663ha (Lot 3).
+- 8331m2 (Lot 4).

-- 1.2 All of the proposed lots will be accessed via existing individual vehicle crossings off the new (currently un-named) road vested with Council, which has been constructed to comply with the relevant Council Engineering Standards.
-At the time that the road was constructed, the applicant also constructed the vehicle crossings for the proposed lots.
-The existing vehicle crossings for proposed Lots 1 and 3 have a reduced separation distance less than the 30m required under the District Plan, therefore retrospective consent for these existing crossings is being sought as part of this application.
+- 1.2 All of the proposed lots will be accessed via existing individual vehicle crossings off the new (currently un-named) road vested with Council, which have been constructed to comply with the relevant Council Engineering Standards.

-- 1.3 New dwellings are anticipated on each of the proposed lots but does not form part of this application.
-The provision of wireless telecommunications and wired power supply for these allotments form part of this application. - 1.4 Future dwellings on the proposed lots would require on-site servicing. - 1.5 The proposal includes the restoration/revegetation and formal protection of an approximate area of 2.07ha which includes a stream and associated riparian features, existing native vegetation as well as terrestrial dry bank slopes.
-The application site contains and adjoins a remnant bush area on the neighbouring property, classified as 'ROD025 Cames Road Forest Remnants', which is shown in Figures 1 and 2. - 1.6 The restoration/revegetated area is proposed to be formally protected in perpetuity by way of a conservation covenant and to be fenced.
-To ensure appropriate initial site preparation and weed control, a methodology is proposed. planting size, species and percentages, technique, weed/animal pest control in perpetuity.
-In addition, the applicant has offered a condition that cats and rodents are prohibited from being kept on the lots. - 1.7 Design guidelines are proposed as mitigation measures for any future development which include building height and colour restrictions.
+- 1.3 New dwellings are anticipated on each of the proposed lots but do not form part of this application.
+The provision of wireless telecommunications and wired power supply for these allotments form part of this application. - 1.4 Future dwellings on the proposed lots would require on-site servicing - 1.5 The applicant proposes to rehabilitate, revegetate and protect, an area of approximately 1.98 hectares of existing bush, bush buffer, and riparian features between two Significant Natural Areas (SNA) Cames Road Forest Remnants (ROD025), and Kereru Lane Forest Remnants (ROD024) located either side of the application site.
+These are shown in Figures 1 and 2. - 1.6 The restoration/revegetated area is proposed to be formally protected in perpetuity by way of a conservation covenant and be fenced.
+To ensure appropriate initial site preparation and weed control, a methodology is proposed.